wakobos/Portfolio/README.md

 Welcome to my Portfolio.

-This work is reintroduction to coding and data analysis after retiring from professional baseball.
+This work is my reintroduction to coding and data analysis after retiring from professional baseball in May 2024.

 -- Will